About Lisa Suennen

 It has been an interesting if grueling journey: somewhere between a rock star concert itinerary and the Bataan Death March.
 6 states and 13 schools in 10 days.
 We should have gotten t-shirts with the names of each location printed on the back for a truly authentic vibe.
 Given the pace and the hours and the driving, no writing time for me.
 All my extra time has been spent wishing my kid were little again.

-The higher education system is interesting in that it is the only other significant U.S. economic sector where the end-user of the service is not typically the payer of the
+The higher education system is interesting in that it is the only other significant U.S. economic sector where the end-user of the service is not typically the payer of the… (read the rest)

 This week I had occasion to make a presentation at a meeting of one of the investors in my fund, Jacobs Capital Group.
 Awesome folks, the people there, and they specifically asked me to present the “Anatomy of a Deal” in which I would describe one of my portfolio investments and its associated twists and turns.